Polofiziert/GMA2_extended_LED_Feedback/README.md

+# Polos Version
+Just saved these scripts so they dont get lost, where hard to find. added APCmini colorvalues for normal script. diddnt touch the extendet script, its ment for RGB backlit controler like the Midicraft (real nice but also expensive), maby i can ghet it to work with the apcMINI MKII wich is rgb

 # MIDICRAFT extended LED Feedback v1.2
 Lua script for grandMA2 Lighting Consoles to provide LED Feedback on Midi-Controllers from Midicraft